simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 Clusterports are used to map a containers port to a cluster-wide port so that other pods in the cluster can connect to it.
 Note that the same `clusterPorts` are usually not shared between different pods, but often between different version of the same pod.
+Cluster ports can be manually assigned in the range between `1024 and 65535`, however ports `30000-32767` are reserved for host ports and the snt proxy.
-Cluster ports come in the range of `abc-xyz`.
+Auto assigned cluster ports are assigned in the range of `61000-63999`.

 ### 4. Compile the pod
 From inside the `dev-cluster` dir, type: